-An Investment Manager earns an average salary of £47,097 per year.
+An Investment Manager earns an average salary of £47,899 per year.
 Most people move on to other jobs if they have more than 20 years' experience in this career.
-The skills that increase pay for this job the most are Financial Analysis and Customer Relationship Management (CRM).
+The skills that increase pay for this job the most are Financial Analysis, Customer Relationship Management (CRM), and Financial Modeling.
 Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).

 Country: United Kingdom | Currency: GBP | Updated: 18 Jan 2017 | Individuals Reporting: 97

 Q: What do you wish you knew about your job when you first started out?

 Early career is solid exams.
 Then they continue to examine more with increasing regulation.
 You must have an eye for detail.
 The ability to filter through large volumes of information and discern the important parts, and form independent opinion.
 Enthusiasm is not a must, but would make the job a lot easier and enjoyable.
 The ability to converse confidently to clients is important, and to convey complex investment solutions in a way the client can understand.